How To Make Popsicles

 You’ll need about 2 1/2 cups of fruit puree to make 8 popsicles.

-Now that you have the basic formula for making fruit popsicles, here are some of our favorite recipes!
+Now that you have the basic formula for how to make popsicles with fruit, here are some of our favorite recipes!

 Coconut water popsicles with slices of fruit.